espressif/esp-idf/docs/en/api-guides/esp-ble-mesh/ble-mesh-index.rst

 ESP-BLE-MESH
 ************

-Bluetooth mesh networking enables many-to-many (m:m) device communications and is optimized for creating large-scale device networks.
+Bluetooth® mesh networking enables many-to-many (m:m) device communications and is optimized for creating large-scale device networks.

 Devices may relay data to other devices not in direct radio range of the originating device.
 In this way, mesh networks can span very large physical areas and contain large numbers of devices.
 It is ideally suited for building automation, sensor networks, and other IoT solutions where tens, hundreds, or thousands of devices need to reliably and securely communicate with one another.

 Bluetooth mesh is not a wireless communications technology, but a networking technology.
 This technology is dependent upon Bluetooth Low Energy (BLE) - a wireless communications protocol stack.

-Built on top of Zephyr ESP-BLE-MESH stack, the ESP-BLE-MESH implementation supports device provisioning and node control.
+Built on top of Zephyr Bluetooth Mesh stack, the ESP-BLE-MESH implementation supports device provisioning and node control.
 It also supports such node features as Proxy, Relay, Low power and Friend.

 Please see the :doc:`ble-mesh-architecture` for information about the implementation of ESP-BLE-MESH architecture and :doc:`ESP-BLE-MESH API Reference <../../api-reference/bluetooth/esp-ble-mesh>` for information about respective API.